matomo-org/developer-documentation/docs/3.x/getting-started-part-1.md

 Next, we will install all the libraries that Piwik needs using Composer.

- * If you already have composer installed, run the command:

-        $ composer install

- * Or if you don't yet have composer, first 1) you need to follow the [download instructions for Composer](https://getcomposer.org/download/) in order to get composer on your machine, and then 2) run this command:
+ * Follow the [download instructions for Composer](https://getcomposer.org/download/) in order to get composer on your machine

+ * Then run this command to download all PHP packages that Piwik requires:

         $ php composer.phar install

  On Windows you will likely need to add an option `--no-script`:

       $ php composer.phar install --no-script

 Now that you've got a copy of Piwik, you'll need to point your web server to it.
 If you use Apache or Nginx, the specific instructions for configuring your web server depend on the web server itself. <!-- TODO: are there instructions for setting up Piwik w/ Apache/nginx? can't find any. (text was: You can see instructions for Apache [here](#) and instructions for Nginx [here](#).)-->